SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -User

-Specifies the name of a user in the distribution to run the command as.
+Specifies the Linux user to run the command as.
-By default, the
-distribution's default user is used.

 ```yaml
 Type: String